Thiamine: A vitamin workhorse

 Wernicke-Korsakoff syndrome is technically two different disorders.
 Wernicke’s disease affects the nervous system and causes visual impairments, a lack of muscle coordination, and mental decline.
-If Wernicke’s disease is left untreated, it can lead to Korsakoff syndrome, which permanently impairs memory functions in the brain.
+If Wernicke’s disease is left untreated, it can lead to Korsakoff syndrome.
+Korsakoff syndrome permanently impairs memory functions in the brain.

 Either disease can be treated with thiamine injections or supplements.
 This may help with vision and muscular difficulties.
 However, thiamine can’t mend the permanent memory damage caused by Korsakoff syndrome.

-In the U.S., alcoholics are the most at risk for developing these diseases.
-Due to the fact that severe alcoholism can lead to thiamine deficiency, doctors use thiamine supplements to treat people going through major alcohol withdrawal.
+In the United States, alcoholics are the most at risk for developing these diseases.
+Severe alcoholism can lead to thiamine deficiency.
+Doctors use thiamine supplements to treat people going through major alcohol withdrawal.

-Make sure you consult your doctor before starting a vitamin regimen and especially when using thiamine to treat a deficiency.
-In order to keep a balance of B vitamins in your system, medical professionals often suggest B complex vitamins over individual B supplements for healthy adults.
+Make sure you consult your doctor before starting a vitamin regimen, especially when using thiamine to treat a deficiency.
+To keep a balance of B vitamins in your system, doctors often suggest B complex vitamins over individual B supplements for healthy adults.